VuddagiriMuraligupta2001/DevTinderProject/homework.md

 - DATA sanitizating - Add api validation for each field
 - Install validator
 - Explore validator library functions and use validator functions for passwords, email, photourl.

+- Validate data in signup api
+- Install bcrypt package
+- Create a password hash using bcrypt.hash and save the user with encrypted password -
+-
+-